patrickbryant1/SpeedPPI/README.md

 \
 The number of possible pairs grows exponentially with the number of input sequences. \
 As this number rapidly becomes too large to handle, we apply a number of techniques to speed up the network generation.
 We also greatly reduce the memory footprint of the dependencies for the protein structure prediction and generated MSAs.
-Overall, the speedup is XXX times (for a set of 1000 proteins) and the memory reduction >97%.
+Overall, the **speedup is 11000 times** (for a set of 1000 proteins, 499500 pairwise interactions) and the **disk space reduction 845000 times**.
 \
 We provide *two options* for running **SpeedPPI**:
 1. *All-vs-all* mode.